Can You Get Norovirus Twice? And When? A Complete Answer.

 • Exposure to higher doses of the viral particles.

-• Don’t Use Alcohol for disinfection: alcohol cannot kill norovirus.
+• Don’t Use Ethyl-Alcohol for Disinfection: it cannot kill norovirus.

 • Wash your hands with soap and water instead.

-• Don’t prepare food for others if you have had norovirus infection in the past month.
+• Don’t prepare food for others if you have had a norovirus infection in the past month.

-For more information on how to protect yourself from getting norovirus twice, listen to the video below from CDC or refer to CDC information.
+For more information on how to protect yourself from contracting norovirus twice, watch the video below from the CDC or refer to CDC information.